-Music at Thomas Carr College is an integral part of the education of every student and takes place in both the curriculum and co-curriculum of the School.
+Music at Thomas Carr College is an integral part of the education of every student and takes place in both the curriculum and co-curriculum of the College.
 Being actively involved in performing and creating music helps students to discover and improve their capacity for creativity and can build and strengthen young people's identity and self-esteem.
 Music offers unique opportunities for creativity and self-expression.

-Students will Identify and explore a range of topics and themes throughout the year on a term-by-term basis.
+Students will identify and explore a range of topics and themes throughout the year on a term-by-term basis.

-Term 1 will comprise "Theme and Variations" where students will revisit basic musical theory conventions learned in Year 7's Instrumental Program.
+Term 1 will comprise 'Theme and Variations' where students will revisit basic musical theory conventions learned in the Year 7 Instrumental Program.
 Students will then begin varying commonly known simple songs in order to gain further understanding of these concepts.

-In Term 2, students will work through a "Rock Music" unit.
-Students will learn the history of blues, R and B and jazz, through to Rock and Roll and the variations of modern pop and rock music.
+In Term 2, students will work through a 'Rock Music' unit.
+Students will learn the history of blues, Rhythm and Blues (RnB) and jazz, through to Rock and Roll and the variations of modern pop and rock music.